 Well as an apparent reference to the challenges that fish and other living creatures are experiencing in trying to sustain themselves on a planet overwhelmed by human habitation.

 Siamese Fighting fish were chosen in particular given their aggressive inbreeding for purposes of beauty and, sadly, fighting as well as the fact they are top breathers and come up for air.

-Bettas have excellent sight giving them the ability to see far outside the tank.
+Bettas have excellent sight, allowing them to see far outside the tank.

 I wanted to give this Betta Splendons (Siamese fighting fish) the ability to virtually leave the tank by moving it back and forth along the wire and this interspecies artwork gave them control to explore their environment.

-On a tower at one end of the tightwire is a mounted rearview mirror, that allows the fish to look at himself and contemplate himself and “others”.
-Does the fish recognize this own image or think it is an opposing male?
-I would like to know.
+A mounted rearview mirror on a tower at one end of the tightwire allows the fish to look at himself and contemplate himself and “others.”

-While the fish can move on the tightwire back and forth, of course, this is not really a choice at all.
-It is a polemical space, a tight wire balancing act, speaking to an environmental delicate balance in danger.
+While the fish can move on the tightwire back and forth, this is not a choice at all.
+It is a polemical space, a tight wire balancing act that speaks to a delicate environmental balance in danger.

-Can we feel the delicate beauty of this living being and acknowledge its right to exist and show sensitivity to its right for some unmitigated self-determination.
+Can we feel the delicate beauty of this living being and acknowledge its right to exist, and show sensitivity to its right to some unmitigated self-determination?

 The questions begun in this project led to the Augmented Fish Reality, the second fish drive project created on the planet, which premiered in 2003 at The Ohio State University.